Find Affordable College Courses

 $17,219 Average Tuition & Fees

-Westfield State University did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #7 on the list.
-Westfield is a moderately-sized public school located in the suburb of Westfield.
+Westfield State University ranked #7 on this year’s Best Value Communication & Journalism Schools in the New England Region list.
+Westfield is a moderately-sized public school located in the large suburb of Westfield.

-Out-of-state tuition fees for undergraduate students at Westfield are $17,219 per year.
+The average tuition and fees for an out-of-state undergraduate student at Westfield are $17,219 a year.
 On average, communication and journalism graduates from Westfield take out $26,950 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $172.

 #8